The Physical Origin of Extreme Emission Line Galaxies at High redshifts: Strong {\sc [Oiii]} Emission Lines Produced by Obscured AGNs: Introduction

 The physical origins of EELGs determined by optical line diagnostics remain more uncertain than expected.
 According to the diagnostics of Baldwin, Phillips, and Terlevich (BPT; \citealt{baldwinClassificationParametersEmissionline1981}) diagram, most of the EELGs are considered to be undergoing strong star-forming activities, while a small fraction are AGNs (e.g. `Galaxy Zoo': AGN fraction is 17\%; \citealt{cardamoneGalaxyZooGreen2009}).
-It is noteworthy that recent reports suggest that the low-metallicity AGNs with $Z < Z_\odot$ are located in the same region as star-forming galaxies in the classical BPT diagram (e.g. \citealt{izotovActiveGalacticNuclei2008}; \citealt{harikaneJWSTNIRSpecFirst2023}; \citealt{maiolinoJADESDiversePopulation2023}; \citealt{chisholmNeEmissionFaint2024}).
+It is noteworthy that recent reports suggest that the low-metallicity AGNs with $Z < Z_\odot$ are located in the same region as star-forming galaxies in the classical BPT diagram (e.g. \citealt{izotovActiveGalacticNuclei2008}; \citealt{harikaneJWSTNIRSpecFirst2023}; \citealt{maiolinoJADESDiversePopulation2023}; \citealt{chisholmNeEmissionFaint2024}; \citealt{Yao_2024}).
 In fact, the majority of local EELGs feature low metallicity ($Z\lesssim0.2Z_\odot$; \citealt{boyettOIIILambda5007Equivalent2022}), indicating that the BPT diagram is not sufficient to determine the physical origins of low-metallicity EELGs.

 Particularly, in the Subaru High-z Exploration of Low-luminosity Quasars (SHELLQs) survey, \citet{matsuokaSubaruHighExploration2018} spectroscopically identified several {\Oiii} emitters at $z \sim 0.8$.
 Notably, two of these emitters are reported to have unprecedentedly large EWs of {\Oiii}, exceeding 4000{\AA}.
 However, such high EWs of {\OOiii} are difficult to explain with classic stellar population models that typically predict lower EWs ($\lesssim3000${\AA}; \citealt{inoueRestframeUltraviolettoopticalSpectral2011}).
-Therefore, we conducted deeper follow-up observations, aiming to uncover the underlying mechanisms driving these extraordinary emission characteristics.
+Therefore, we conducted deeper follow-up observations, aiming to {examine the previous measurement and} uncover the underlying mechanisms driving these extraordinary emission characteristics.
 Furthermore, we search for similarly extreme EW objects in the JWST programs.

 This paper is structured as follows.
 Section \ref{sec:data} provides the details of the new observation and the JWST dataset we use.
 We outline the basic information about objects, data reduction, and selection criteria.
 Section \ref{sec:result} presents the basic physical properties implied by the spectroscopic and photometric measurement.
 Section \ref{sec:discuss} discusses the physical origins of {\Oiii} emitters and implications for our findings.
 Throughout this paper, we assume the standard $\rm \Lambda CDM$ model with the cosmological parameters from Planck 2018 \citep{planckcollaborationPlanck2018Results2020}: $\Omega_m=0.3111$, $\Omega_\Lambda=0.6899$, $\Omega_b=0.0489$, $h=0.6766$, and $\sigma_8=0.8102$.
 We measure the EWs in the rest frame.
 We adopt the solar abundance from \citet{asplundChemicalCompositionSun2009} ($Z_\odot = 0.014$).